NDCLab/brainBox/brainy-ideas/readAloud-valence-jess/readme.md

 _Prediction 1A_

 When sublexical characteristics are held constant in a primed reading paradigm, individuals appear to process positive words faster than negative.
 As a result, this positivity bias -- which is ostensibly caused by the larger network activation of positive words -- would impact reading speed and error rate in valenced passages, with faster reading speeds and fewer errors in positive passages than negative passages.
-However, the real world does not hold sublexical characteristics constant and unprimed lexical decision tasks do not find a significant difference between positive and negative stimuli, only a bias toward emotional stimuli relative to nonemotional stimuli in accordance with the model of motivated attention, which posits that emotion-evoking stimuli capture and retain attention better than neutral stimuli.
+Likewise, when word frequency, and more particularly valence/frequency interactions are taken into account, valence is found to have a monotonic effect on lexical decision and speeded naming response times, with the fastest responses for positive words, followed by neutral words, and finally with the slowest responses for negative words.
+However, these valence effects may not be strong enough to impact reading performance in the real world, where myriad other factors exert pressures.
 Therefore, performance may not differ when reading positive and negative passages, provided that the passages are matched on non-neutrality.
 * **A**: no difference in reading speed/disfluency between positive and negative passages
 * **B**: positivity bias: faster speeds and fewer disfluencies on positive passages relative to negative